 Handshake aims to set up and terminate a session that allows secure communication amongst two parties: a client, who requested the session, and a server.
 Setting up a session amounts to fixing 6 parameters: the session identifier, the peers' certificate, the compression method to be used, the cipher algorithm, whether or not multiple connections are permitted and a disposable master secret.
 The first 5 parameters are all low-level: They vary the run of the protocol but do not add to fulfilling a security requirement.
 Handshake is a procedure whereby the client and the server authenticate each other.
 Upon success both client and server end up in possession of the master secret, which is used as a disposable encryption key.
 As long as the master secret is uncompromised, the connection will remain secure.
-This paper reports on our experiments in the analysis of Handshake using the CADP toolbox [5].
+This paper reports on our experiments in the analysis of Handshake using the CADP toolbox [FGK+96].

 In the rest of this section, we discuss the abstract specification of handshake used in our analysis.
 Our specification is only a subset of TLS.
 It omits various possibilities, e.g. some optional messages are here mandatory.
 However, we believe it representative as it aims to achieve the strongest TLS's security goals.
-Table.
-1 illustrates a typical protocol run.
+Table 1 illustrates a typical protocol run.
 Messages are sent in the order of appearance.
-The notation $Label.A \rightarrow B : M$ is used to convey an interaction, called Label, in which A sends message M to B, which B receives.
+The notation $Label\ A \to B: M$ is used to convey an interaction, called Label, in which A sends message M to B, which B receives.

-ClientHello $Client \rightarrow Server: C, Nc, Sidc, Pc$ ServerHello $Server]; \rightarrow Client: S, Ns, Sids, Ps$ ServerCertificate Server \rightarrow Client: Cert(S, Ks +) ClientCertificate $Client \rightarrow Server: Cert(C, Kc^+)$ ClientKeyExchange $Client \rightarrow Server: PMS{Ks^+}$ Certificate Verify $Client \rightarrow Server: \{Hash\{Nc, Ns, PMS\}\}{Kc^{-}}$ ClientFinished $Client \rightarrow Server: \{Hash\{M, "ClientFinished", P\}\}M$ ServerFinished Server]; \rightarrow Client: {Hash{M, "ServerFinished", P}} M where $M =$ = PRF(Nc, Ns, PMS) and where $P =$ $\{PMS, C, Nc, Sidc, Pc, S, Ns, Sids, Ps\}$
+'''

+ClientHello

+Client \rightarrow Server:

+C, Nc, Sidc, Pc

+S, Ns, Sids, Ps

+ServerHello

+Server \rightarrow Client:

+ServerCertificate

+Cert(S, Ks^+)

+Server \rightarrow Client:

+Cert(C, Kc^+)

+ClientCertificate

+Client \rightarrow Server:

+PMS{Ks^+}

+ClientKeyExchange

+Client \rightarrow Server:

+\{Hash\{Nc, Ns, PMS\}\}{Kc}

+CertificateVerify

+Client \rightarrow Server:

+ClientFinished

+Client \rightarrow Server:

+\{Hash\{M, "ClientFinished", P\}\}M

+ServerFinished

+Server \rightarrow Client:

+\{Hash\{M, "ServerFinished", P\}\}M

+where M = PRF(Nc, Ns, PMS) and

+where P = \{PMS, C, Nc, Sidc, Pc, S, Ns, Sids, Ps\}

+'''

-Table 1.
-The protocol handshake
+Table 1: The protocol handshake

-At the start, the client, C, contacts the server, S: ClientHello.
+At the beginning, the client, C, contacts the server, S: ClientHello.
 It supplies a session identifier, Sidc, a nonce, Nc, and secondary information, such as cipher algorithm and compression method, Pc.
 In response, S sends her nonce, ServerHello.
-Afterwards, both C and S exchange their public-key certificates, indicated by ServerCertificate1 and ClientCertificate.
-The notation $\{X\}K$ denotes the message encrypted or signed using the key $K.\;K_A^+$ and K_A^- respectively stand for agent A 's public and private key.
+Afterwards, both C and S exchange their public-key certificates, indicated by ServerCertificate and ClientCertificate.
+The notation $\{\!\!\{X\}\!\!\}K$ denotes the message encrypted or signed using the key K. $K_A^+$ and $K_A^-$ respectively stand for agent A's public and private key.

-1 TLS specifies that the server's public key is delivered in an X.509v3 certificate [2], so as [10], we assume that a spy cannot impersonate the server.
+&lt;sup>1TLS specifies that the server's public key is delivered in an X.509v3 certificate [CCI88], so as [Pau99], we assume that a spy cannot impersonate the server.

-Next, C generates a fresh, 48-byte random string, called a pre-mastersecret, and sends it to S, c.f.
+Next, C generates a fresh, 48-byte random string, called a pre-master-secret, and sends it to S, c.f.
 ClientKeyExchange.
 It later sends an authentication message, CertificateVerify, which encrypts the hash of some session parameters.
-Now, both server and client compute the mastersecret, M, applying a secure pseudo-random number function, PRF, to the two nonces and the pre-master-secret.
+Now, both server and client compute the master-secret, M, applying a secure pseudo-random number function, PRF, to the two nonces and the pre-master-secret.
 Both client and server will use the master secret as a symmetric key.
 To terminate the authentication process, they exchange a concluding message, which encrypts the hash of the parameters of the session, together with a string.
 The content of the string will be set according to the origin of the sender, c.f.
 ClientFinished and ServerFinished.

 With this we complete the abstract description of TLS.
-Now, we discuss Schneider's approach, [14] y [13], to the verification of security protocols.
+We shall now discuss Schneider's approach to the verification of security protocols [Sch96a, Sch96b].